box/developer.box.com/content/guides/api-calls/api-versioning-strategy.md

 ## Versioning errors

-### Calling an incorrect API version in the URL

-Box documentation specifies API URLs.
-For instance, the Sign Requests endpoints are accessed via: `https://api.box.com/2.0/sign_requests/`.
-If a customer mistakenly makes a call to an incorrect version, such as `https://api.box.com/3.0/sign_requests/`, the response returns an `HTTP error code 404 - Not Found` error.

 ### Calling an incorrect API version in the header

 If the API version provided in the `box-version` header is incorrect, the response will return an `HTTP 400 - Bad Request error`.